mahmoudalide/mosip-infra-ocp4/deployment/sandbox-v2/README.md

     $[mosipuser@console.sb] ssh mosipuser@console.sb
     ```
 1. Make console machine accessible via a public domain name (e.g. sandbox.mycompany.com).
 This step may be skipped if you do not plan to access the sandbox externally.
-1. Open ports 80, 443, 30090 (postgres) on console machine for external access.
+1. Make sure datetime on all machines is in UTC.
-1. DNS: Setup a DNS server (or use cloud provider's DNS) such that console and nodes are accessible via their domain names listed in `hosts.ini`.
-It is important to check if domain names are resolved from within pods of K8s cluster.
-One way to check is after the cluster is up, deploy `utils/busybox.yml` pod, login into the pod and run the command `ping mzworker0.sb`.
-DO NOT use `/etc/hosts` for domain name resolution, as name resolution will fail from within pods if this method is followed.
+1. Open ports 80, 443, 30090 (postgres), 30616 (activemq), 53 (coredns) on console machine for external access.

 ## Terraform
 All the above is achieved using Terraform scripts available in `terraform/`.
 At present, AWS scripts are being used and maintained.
 It is highly recommended that you study the scripts in detail before running them.